 The new transformer was already aboard the railway to Cornelius when our team learned of the damaged unit.
 With limited time, we simultaneously searched for available rail and trucking routes.
 Planning this transportation job would typically take two months.
 However, as our client and the Sherwood community faced potential power outages in the middle of summer, our transportation and logistics services team found a way to execute with the same level of care and precision in a quarter of the time.

 In this industry, you learn to work with Murphy’s Law, especially when you are up against a time constraint.
 Our initial plan involved the rail company diverting the railcar closer to the Sherwood area.
 When clearance to the necessary rail spur was unavailable within the required time frame, moving the transformer by truck became the only option.
 After searching for a viable route and submitting an application, the Oregon Department of Transportation (ODOT) denied our first permit request due to a weight-deficient bridge.
 Now with even less time available, we had to look for an alternate route.
 Our transportation and logistics crews spent several nights surveying viable options that would allow a 17’ clearance.
 Scheduling necessary wire lifting and tree trimming along the final route on short notice only increased the pressure to have this latest plan approved in time.
 Fortunately, ODOT worked closely with our transportation and logistics team to expedite the process, helping us turn a potential power outage disaster into another successful move.

 THE HEAVY HAUL COMES TOGETHER

-Our client was extremely pleased with the outcome and our ability to remain effective in the face of a potential disaster.
+Our client was extremely pleased with the outcome and our ability as a logistics trucking company to remain effective in the face of a potential disaster.
 This project was another example of what experience and teamwork can accomplish as Omega Morgan continues doing the impossible daily.